 Founded in 2011, Golden Gate Ventures invests in early-stage funding in Southeast Asia.
 Having funded over 30 startups in 7 SEA countries, Golden Gate Ventures directs its funding predominantly to internet and mobile startups that enhance payment, e-commerce, SaaS and marketplace processes.
 Dynamic projects they’ve been involved with funding include Korean company Skelter Labs, who develop AI-driven virtual assistant tech; Perx, a Singaporean AI customer insight and loyalty app; and Carousell, an online marketplace that operates in 7 Asian countries.

-Kleiner Perkins are based in California and predominantly work with technology companies.
-They’ve put successful dollars into well known projects such as Ring, Spotify, Slack, Amazon, and Google, having invested over $10 billion in hundreds of firms.
+Kleiner Perkins is based in California and predominantly works with technology companies.
+They’ve put successful dollars into well-known projects such as Ring, Spotify, Slack, Amazon, and Google, having invested over $10 billion in hundreds of firms.
 As early-stage investors, they tend to pick projects that use tech to improve life sciences, having recently bolstered the prolific AI healthcare startup, Viz.ai.
-Other AI companies they’re helping include Mist, an AI-driven wireless LAN system; Labelbox, a data labelling process platform; and Ripcord, for automated document processing.
+Other AI companies they’re helping include Mist, an AI-driven wireless LAN system; Labelbox, a data labeling process platform; and Ripcord, for automated document processing.

 Horizon Ventures are a Hong Kong based venture capital firm that started out in 1999.
 They’ve funded significant companies such as Skype, Siri, and Facebook, and have always had a technological edge to their funding.
 They focus heavily on disruptive technologies that are poised to shift paradigms, putting them in the perfect position to help AI companies in securing their goals.
 While based in Asia, they have a global footprint.
 Current projects up their sleeve include UK-based AI biotech company, Synthace; US-based AI ocean data collection company, Saildrone; and Fano Labs, a natural language processing tool.